 That’s a pretty bang-on definition of what I write about in my novels.
 Read my Ideas page for further thoughts on that topic, and my Books page for outlines of my completed novels, screenplays and WIP.
 I have read about the Hero’s Journey, (courtesy of Christopher Vogler), and the Heroine’s Journey, (courtesy of Maureen Murdoch), and have discovered that there are particular things women experience that are worthy of exploration.
 Experiences, life stages, challenges that women face, and that I hope other women will enjoy exploring along with me, as I trace the stories of my fictional heroines and their particular turning points and transformations.

-Check out my BLOG to find out what I’ve been doing, learning or thinking about lately.
-Subscribe now to stay tuned for the official launch of my new, as-yet unnamed, regular blog.
+Check out my new BLOG and webpage to find out what I’ve been doing, learning or thinking about lately.
+It’s got all the content from this page plus everything new.
+Subscribe now to stay tuned for the official launch of my new regular blog, Paramita: Charting the Middle way through Marriage, Motherhood, Middle-age, Memory, Meaning and Mindfulness.
 I‘ll be talking regularly about issues and topics of interest and concern to real working women, whether career women, women with families, or both.
 I’ll be sharing my expertise and life experience in areas such as design, aging and the built environment, caring for a family, and lessons from literature under the topics: Home, Health and Wellness, Art, Aging, Food, Relationships and interesting Ideas, whether it be books or black holes and time travel, as the mood strikes me.
 There’s likely to be some overlap.
 A special feature will be the relationship advice column “Dear Franny”, with common sense and expert advice for those who leave questions in the comment section.